CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 The next couple of option only affect the Collapse panel style.
 First you can choose the type of button(tab) to want to use to trigger the display of the panel.
-If you choose Icon you will have to fill in three of the next four options.
+If you choose **Text** in the next option you can decide to have the text/button displayed vertically or horizontal.
+If you choose **Icon** you will have to fill in three of the next four options.
 First choose the icon you wish to use it can be stored locally or you can use an external URL for the image.
 Next set the width and height of the icon in pixels.
 Note: Just enter a number